-Wishing it were so isn’t making it so.
+Wishing it were so doesn’t actually make it so.
 Too many students (and parents) continue to suffer because of this.
 Let’s decide right now not to gamble with your child’s future that way.

 If you happen to be a classroom teacher reading this, please understand that I mean no disrespect.
 Most teachers work harder than anyone in order to reach EVERY student.
-Many schools still aren’t well-equipped, though, to do that for every unique learner out there.
+Many schools, though, aren’t equipped to properly support every unique learner out there.

-If educational therapy is either not available or is cost prohibitive, what can parents do instead?
+If educational therapy is not available or is cost prohibitive, what can parents do instead?